durandaltheta/cpp_template_workshop/README.md

 However, in cases where the code in question is any of the following then templates and inlining are often a good solution:
 - frequently used algorithm follows a similar pattern with different types
 - frequently used algorithm follows a similar pattern with different executing code
-- difficult
-- dangerous
 - compiler maximum runtime speed optimization is required (at the expense of longer startup load times)

+Furthermore, templates are ultimately just functions (that will been finalized by the compiler as needed), and can be used to also abstract difficult and/or dangerous code just like normal functions.

-An example of several of the above: you need to launch a child thread which does some initialization.
-However, the parent thread wants to wait till the child completes initialization before moving on.
+An example of several of the above issues: you need to launch a child thread which does some initialization but the parent thread wants to wait till the child completes initialization before moving on.

 This can happen when using `std::thread`s where a signal handler needs to be set on the child thread in a synchronized way to avoid a race condition.
-Now you are in a pickle, `std::thread` automatically launches its system thread without allowing for pre-configuration of it's signal handlers.
+Unfortunately, `std::thread` automatically launches its system thread without allowing for pre-configuration of it's signal handlers.
 Worse still, you have to do something similar (but different) on multiple threads throughout your program!

 Now you have to do some scary `std::condition_variable` blocking to wait for your child `std::thread` to complete the necessary initialization.
 Wouldn't it be nice to write a pattern of code which could do this *dangerous* operation *multiple times* in *different ways* that was maintainable from a *single function*?